 The survivors of Dufour’s Color Theory class were either relieved to have escaped with their lives, never to look back, or, like me, were relieved to have escaped with their lives, but exhilarated and inspired and wondering about taking another class with Paul.
 During that semester we all had heard about the storied, groundbreaking, and degree-conferring stained glass program Paul had founded within LSU’s Fine Arts Department.
 “Well”, I had been thinking, “if that’ll allow further studies with Paul, I’m going to apply” and, “besides, stained glass would probably be a cool thing to learn anyway.”

 I remained in Paul’s stained glass program for the remainder of my four years at LSU.
-Often we would skip other classes in order to sit in on more of Paul’s spellbinding critiques of his students’ work.
+Often I would skip other classes in order to sit in on more of Paul’s spellbinding critiques of his students’ work.
 Paul’s intensity and often over-the-top-seeming demands of students derived from at least two main sources.
 Paul understood the importance of informed creativity and disciplined work habits – his own efforts in numerous media served as sparkling examples of the rewards of such focus and dedication.
 Paul never demanded more of his students than he demanded of himself (and, in retrospect, he never really held us students to his own intimidating standards).
 After the dust settled, it was obvious that he was steadfastly on our side from his heart outward.
 Furthermore, Paul understood that soon we’d find very few handouts or freebies out in the “real” world we were about to enter.
 His demanding, rigorous and no-nonsense teaching methods were more than justified (and successful).
 Paul loved his students like a father.
 And, it is important to note that this entire classroom experience was leavened with humor ranging from sublime wit to sophomoric inanity.

 When I graduated in 1977 and moved Dallas, the relationship with my all-time favorite and most influential teacher changed dramatically.
 The Paul-of-my-mind’s-eye now constantly hovered over my shoulder.
 Before launching into a new design, I would (and still do) inevitably wonder to myself, “How would Paul approach this?” or “What questions would Paul ask himself?”.
 On a much more sporadic time frame, I’d call, email, and send birthday and Christmas cards.
 Every once in a blue moon I’d actually show up in Baton Rouge – visit Paul and Rita at home and maybe a find a pile of crawfish somewhere for supper – or maybe meet Paul and Sam Corso at their studio, marvel at their current projects and have lunch at some favorite Greek restaurant.